jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/core/cookbooks/base/files/default# cp /etc/ssh/ssh_config ./
 ```

-As you can see, `cookbook_file` is the stanza that tells chef-solo to put this
+As you can see, `cookbook_file` is the stanza that tells chef to put this
 file in this location with these settings and this is the source.
 You should
 have noticed that you created a `files/default` directory, that's the first l
 ocation that `cookbook_file` looks.
 You can create different directories in